Everything You Should Know About Smart Home Lighting

 Smart lights let you control a bulb remotely via an app on your phone, through a smart speaker or even by talking to them.
 You can program when the lights go on and off, change a bulb’s color as well as find your own creative uses.
 Here are a few things to consider when choosing which smart lights are right for you.

 Smart lights let you control a bulb remotely via an app on your phone, through a smart speaker or even by talking to them.
 You can program when the lights go on and off, change a bulb’s color as well as find your own creative uses (more on this later).
 Here are a few things to consider when choosing which smart lights are right for you.
 You can add a smart light to any light fixture or lamp.
-It really is as easy as changing a lightbulb: Unscrew the old one; screw in the new.
-Plus, check out these 15 cool tech gadgets that will turn your home into a smart house.
+It really is as easy as changing a lightbulb: unscrew the old one, and screw in the new one.

 Hub vs. Hubless